fiftydinar/Yafti-AppImage/README.md

 So it doesn't depend on the host system at all, besides `/bin/sh` being available, and if detected, Nvidia proprietary GPU driver will be used.
 Everything needed, including binaries, libraries, GPU acceleration (`mesa`, `opengl`), etc. is contained inside the AppImage.

-This makes it very easy to package it for other Linux distributions if further desktop integration is needed (like adding systemd services, shell profiles, .desktop files etc.).
+This makes it very easy and reliable to package it for other Linux distributions if further desktop integration is needed (like adding systemd services, shell profiles, .desktop files etc.).